 JOB DESCRIPTIONS FOLLOW THIS BRIEF HISTORY OF FRIENDS OF FERALS:

 Our primary goal in 2017 is to tackle the high euthanasia rate in Wyoming through our trap, neuter and return (TNR) clinics.
 Stray and feral cats are humanely trapped and transported to Fort Collins for surgery, treatment and recovery.
 Our homeless cats receive the same standard of care as any domestic, client-owned cat.
 We believe that they have been through enough in their lives already and deserve the best medical care we can afford to give them!

 NCFF has also instituted a program to assist colony caregivers with medical treatment, purchasing an X-ray machine and forming alliances with low cost, high-quality veterinarians in the area.

 NCFF needs serious and committed volunteers for each of our monthly TNR clinics.
-This requires a pledge to work a minimum of six days over the course of one year.
+This requires a pledge to work a minimum of six Sundays over the course of one year.
 Our clinics occur over the course of three days.
 Saturdays, the cats are trapped.
 Sundays, they are spayed or neutered.
 And, Mondays they're returned to their colonies or placed into foster care.
 You can volunteer for one or more of the days.
+This listing is for clinic positions on Sundays only.
+See our other listing for non-clinical positions.

 The following clinical positions are now available:

 Vet Techs and Vet Tech Assistants - On Sunday, volunteers assist our veterinarians with induction, surgical prep, surgery and recovery.
 Cleaning and moving traps may be required.
 Veterinary experience is preferred but not required for certain tasks.
 A two-hour training is required for volunteers to work directly with our animals.

-Trap Cleaners - On Sunday, clean traps while cats are undergoing surgery and recovering.
-You could be outside in the glorious sunshine and clean air to do this job!
+Trap Cleaners - During the clinic on Sunday, you will clean traps while cats are undergoing surgery and recovering, help clinicians return recovered cats to their traps, and monitor the cats in post-recovery.
+You could be outside in the glorious sunshine and clean air to do this job or inside if it's too hot or cold!